Azure-cc/PSO_robot-arm/README.md

 📉 Smooth Motion Control:
 Adopts a hybrid initialization strategy (Local + Global search) to eliminate jitter during continuous control, ensuring smooth motion trajectories.​​

+🚀 Quick Start

+This is a pure front-end project requiring no server configuration or dependencies.